thepeaklab/tpl-table/README.md

 ## Dependencies
 - angular-translate
-- tpl-scope-listener-manager

 # TODO

+## Angular 2 Customization
+- Input and output implementation
+- Focus me directive implementation
+- Remove translate dependency

+### Build
+- CSS integration

+## Testing
-- Unit tests
+- Implement unit tests

+## Features
-- Order by => should be handled out of the scope of this component
+- Order by => out of the scope of this component?
-- Entries per Page label style fix ?
+- Automatic set loading => out of the scope of this component?
 - Reset search button
 - Do search button
-- Font option
 - Custom classes: for example custom select class
-- Automatic set loading
-- Catch null values
-- Column value filter

 - Pass all necessary data to events: page, entriesPerPage, search => not relevant for the component itself
 - How should loading work in component context? => not relevant for the component itself
 - How should pageCount work in component context? => not relevant for the component itself
+- Font option

+## Bug fixes
+- Entries per Page label style fix ?
+- Catch null values
+- Column value filter